twbs/bootstrap/site/content/docs/5.0/components/offcanvas.md

 ### Offcanvas components

 Below is a _static_ offcanvas example (meaning its `position`, `display`, `visibility`, and more have been overridden).
-Offcanvas includes support for a header with close button and an optional body class for some initial `padding`.
+Offcanvas includes support for a header with a close button and an optional body class for some initial `padding`.
 We ask that you include offcanvas headers with dismiss actions whenever possible, or provide another explicit dismiss action.

 {{< example class="bd-example-offcanvas p-0 bg-light" >}}
 <div class="offcanvas offcanvas-left" tabindex="-1" id="offcanvas" aria-labelledby="offcanvasLabel">